-Registration includes all supplies and activities, a Camp T-shirt, daily lunch, refreshments and snacks.
+Registration includes all supplies and activities, daily lunch, water/refreshments and snacks.

 See our FAQ’s, detailed operations guidelines, get forms and Register at the links below: